learn-co-curriculum/phase-0-macos-env-introduction/README.md

 ### macOS Operating System

-In order to work around some of the differences between machines, and specifically between operating systems, we recommend that all students whose computers come pre-installed with the Windows operating system use a tool called **Windows Subsystem for Linux (WSL)**.
+To work around some of the differences between machines, and specifically between operating systems, we recommend that all students whose computers come pre-installed with the Windows operating system use a tool called **Windows Subsystem for Linux (WSL)**.
 Windows Subsystem for Linux provides a